florianneukirchen/mymineralcollection-cs50/README.md

     file TEXT NOT NULL);
 ```

-Note that the columns "thumbnail" is not used in the current version of Mymineralcollection.
+Note that the column "thumbnail" is not used in the current version of Mymineralcollection.

 ## Ideas for improvement
 A one week project can't be perfect.
 Future work could include:
+- Search also on tags.
 - Port DB handling from cs50 to sqlAlchemy.
 - Print labels for selected specimen.
 - Optionally print these labels with QR codes of the URL of the specimen.
 - If several images were added to a specimen, allow to chose one as default thumbnail.
-- Improve the layout of the edit/add sites.
+- Improve the layout of the edit/add forms.
 - Allow changing the sort order in the browser view (not only in the tables).
 - Allow changing password and to delete the user.